-Breast Cancer Care: A UK breast cancer charity which provides care, information and support to people affected by breast cancer.
+Breast Cancer Now: A UK breast cancer charity which provides care, information and support to people affected by breast cancer.
 The website provides advice on everything from diagnosis to after treatment, including how to tell the children.
 The website offers information pages, booklets to download or order, a magazine to subscribe to, blogs by people affected by breast cancer, forums where people can talk to others about all aspects of breast cancer, plus a nurses helpline.

 Cancer Research UK: This website is not all about research but also provides plenty of helpful information and advice for people going through breast cancer.
 They have a good list of resources and organisations to help breast cancer patients.